twysockey/reflection/README.md

+# Reflection 11
+## 5/18/2018
+After this entire year of struggle though coding I was able to somehow manage hopefully a C average.
+I learned a lot from how to use a list, to using def statements and also how to use boolean statements correctly.
+The class has challanged me like no other class.
+It has frustrated me like no other class, but yet when I wanted to leave, I found a reason to stay for the challange.
+This class has allowed me to mentally toughen myself when it came to almost giving up on my studies and it has also made me more social which is a much appreciated rusult.
+The only regret I did have when taking this class was ultimately not asking enough queastions.
+When I lacked or had trouble with other problems I would not ask a queastion because of a irrational fear of embearrissing myself infront of everyone by asking a stupid queastion.
+I realized later on that there is no such thing as a bad queastion.

 # Reflection 10
 ##5/11/2018
 Finally, after completing one of my homework asignments I am hoping that my grade rises because of it.
 I did a dice.py project where I would basically made a virtual dice role.
 After making code for it and having a fair amount of help from regas I was able to add 4 new variables that would change the game up.
 One of the variables would make the dice range to one to one-hundred.
 The other variable was to divide the score you had by two or multiply it by 0.50.
 Also we included a variable that stated that if the dice lands on 20,40,60,80,100 it would make mark the match as game over.
 Also Alan and I made sure that the lesser number wins.